bazizi/ServiceNow_GlideRecord_API/README.md

 gr.addQuery("active", "true")
 gr.addEncodedQuery('caller_id=76239f4b875a78006fa670406d434d39')

-#Limit the number of results, to avoid making the server unnecessarily busy (The default is 100 results per query)
+#Limits the number of results, to avoid making the server unnecessarily busy (The default is 100 results per query)
-gr.setRowCount(1)
+#if you want to retrieve all records, simple use gr.setRowCount("")
+gr.setRowCount(50)

 #Query ServiceNow
 gr.query()